Flexible Budget Overview

 - Formulation.
 Though the flex budget is a good tool, it can be difficult to formulate and administer.
 One problem with its formulation is that many costs are not fully variable, instead having a fixed cost component that must be calculated and included in the budget formula.
 Also, a great deal of time can be spent developing cost formulas, which is more time than the typical budgeting staff has available in the midst of the budget process.
 Consequently, the flexible budget tends to include only a small number of variable cost formulas.

 - Closing delay.
-You cannot pre-load a flexible budget into the accounting software for comparison to the financial statements.
-Instead, you must wait until a financial reporting period has been completed, then input revenue and other activity measures into the budget model, extract the results from the model, and load them into the accounting software.
-Only then can you issue financial statements that contain budget versus actual information, with variances between the two.
+A flexible budget cannot be preloaded into the accounting software for comparison to the financial statements.
+Instead, the accountant must wait until a financial reporting period has been completed, then input revenue and other activity measures into the budget model, extract the results from the model, and load them into the accounting software.
+Only then is it possible to issue financial statements that contain budget versus actual information, with variances between the two.
 These extra steps will delay the issuance of financial statements.

 - Revenue comparison.
 In a flexible budget, there is no comparison of budgeted to actual revenues, since the two numbers are the same.
 The model is designed to match actual expenses to expected expenses, not to compare revenue levels.
 There is no way to highlight whether actual revenues are above or below expectations.

 - Applicability.
 Some companies have so few variable costs of any kind that there is little point in constructing a flexible budget.
 Instead, they have a massive amount of fixed overhead that does not vary in response to any type of activity.
 For example, consider a web store that downloads software to its customers; a certain amount of expenditure is required to maintain the store, and there is essentially no cost of goods sold, other than credit card fees.
 In this situation, there is no point in constructing a flexible budget, since it will not vary from a static budget.